 We encourage undergraduate, graduate and medical students, post-doctoral fellows, residents and scholars with various backgrounds to apply and join our multidisciplinary laboratory.
 We also welcome a broad range of collaborations from academia, industry and government.

 The Laboratory of Molecular Biology and Translational Nanomedicine serves as one of the core laboratories in the Center of Biomedical Research Excellence (COBRE) for Skeletal Health and Repair funded by NIH.

-The COBRE enables biologists, chemists, materials scientists, engineers, and clinicians to conduct multidisciplinary research side-by-side for better understanding the mechanisms of skeletal health and diseases and developing strategies for skeletal repair.
+The COBRE enables biologists, chemists, materials scientists, engineers, and clinicians to conduct multidisciplinary research side-by-side for better understanding the molecular mechanisms of skeletal development and disease, as well as developing clinical strategies for skeletal repair.